norbybaru/laravel-aws-timestream/README.md

 AWS Timestream is a fast, scalable, and serverless time series database service.
 This package is an opinionated implementation to query timestream and ingest data into timestream.

-It provides a query builder class which has common timeseries sql function which is inspired by Laravel Eloquent ORM see ` Ringierimu\LaravelAwsTimestream\Contract\TimestreamQueryContract`
+It provides a query builder class which has common timeseries sql function which is inspired by Laravel Eloquent ORM see ` Ringierimu\LaravelAwsTimestream\Query\Contract\TimestreamQueryContract`

 It also provide a payoad builder class to format your data correctly to ingest into timestream.
 See `Ringierimu\LaravelAwsTimestream\Support\TimestreamPayloadBuilder`